dmitrybond-tech/personal-website-prod/apps/website/public/website-admin/README.md

 **Why**: Avoids issues with strict CSP policies, browser extensions, or CDN availability.

-**Build**: The `prebuild` script (`scripts/fetch-decap.mjs`) downloads and pins Decap v3.8.4 (latest stable) before each build.
-This ensures deterministic, reproducible builds without CDN dependency at runtime.
+**Build Guard**: The `prebuild` script runs `scripts/assert-decap-asset.mjs` before each build to verify the asset exists and is valid (>300KB, contains Decap/Netlify banner).
+The build will fail if the asset is missing or corrupted, ensuring deterministic, reproducible builds without CDN dependency at runtime.

+**Version**: Decap CMS v3.8.4 (latest stable as of pinning).
+The file is committed directly to the repository for maximum reliability.

 ## Required Environment Variables